Native Americans culture

 Enjoy the stories!
 If you would like to recommend a Salish legend for this page or think one of the ones on here

-Coyote is the trickster figure of the Kalispel, Spokane, and Flathead Salish tribes.
+Coyote is the trickster figure of Kalispel, Spokane, and Flathead Salish mythology.

 Coyote is foolish and boastful, and so stories about him are often humorous in nature;